PacktPublishing/Blender-Beginner-s-Bootcamp/README.md

 5. Inside this local repository folder, you should find the code files.
 If the files are compressed (zipped), you may use a tool like 7Zip (downloadable from https://www.7-zip.org/) to extract them.
 This method ensures that you get an exact copy of the repository, including all files handled by Git LFS, ready for use on your system.

+Please note:
-Please note: git clone https://github.com/PacktPublishing/Blender-Beginner-s-Bootcamp.git git lfs pull After you have the files, check whether the size is around 2.61 Gb.
+The files in this zip file has been divided into 3 parts, and uploaded using Git LFS So, to clone this repo: git clone https://github.com/PacktPublishing/Blender-Beginner-s-Bootcamp.git git lfs pull After you have the files, check whether the size is around 2.61 Gb.
 Once done, move the files into one single folder and select all 3 of the files, then right click on extract here (using 7zip_